Dr. phil. Elisabeth Reichel

 Sprechzeiten: Montag, 12:00 - 13:00, Anmeldung über firstname.lastname@example.org mit Stichwort erforderlich!

-She is the author of Writing Anthropologists, Sounding Primitives: The Poetry and Scholarship of Edward Sapir, Margaret Mead, and Ruth Benedict, which is forthcoming with University of Nebraska Press in August 2021.
-Her second book project explores the literary history of economic liberalism with a focus on US-American utopian literature since the mid-twentieth century.
+She is the author of Writing Anthropologists, Sounding Primitives: The Poetry and Scholarship of Edward Sapir, Margaret Mead, and Ruth Benedict (University of Nebraska Press, 2021), which is available on Project Muse (Gold open access): https://muse.jhu.edu/book/84467.
+Her second book project explores the relationship between neoliberal thought and American utopian literature of the mid-twentieth century.

 Curriculum Vitae: CV_Reichel, A. Elisabeth.pdf